 I ask David if the office is open on Fridays if people do want to come in and work and what the etiquette is in terms of urgent emails and phone calls – are people expected to pick things up?

-David explains that although phones divert to a virtual call handler, staff still tend to check in and urgent emails if necessary, even though they are not expected to:
+David explains that although phones divert to a virtual call handler, staff still tend to check in and answer urgent emails if necessary, even though they are not expected to:

 “Of course, conscientious staff are going to do that anyway, our mobile phones mean we can access work comms 24/7, they are always with us.
 But wouldn’t you rather be calling someone from Brighton beach if you need to than being in an office?”